Skip to content

 The easiest way to keep your trade secrets and confidential information secret is to include confidentiality clauses in your employment contracts.
 For example, you should include a clause that prevents employees from sharing certain information with those outside the business.

 Suppose you work with contractors or other agencies that need to know confidential information about your company or business processes.
 In that case, you can require that any such contractors sign a non-disclosure agreement (NDA).
 You can also require employees to sign an NDA as well.
 These documents mean that you will have the right to take legal action if your employee or contractor shares your confidential information with anyone else.
-You can also bring an action if an employee uses the information to set up a business that directly competes with yours.
+You can also bring an action if an employee uses the data to set up a business that directly competes with yours.

 What if Somebody Shares My Information?